Human African trypanosomiasis, or sleeping sickness, is a parasitic infection found in sub-Saharan Africa, transmitted by the tsetse fly.

 Generally known as sleeping sickness, human African trypanosomiasis is a parasitic infection transmitted by tsetse flies.
 Tsetse flies are found in 36 countries in sub-Saharan Africa, putting 65 million people at risk.
 The infection attacks the central nervous system, causing severe neurological disorders.
 Without treatment the disease is fatal.

 According to the World Health Organization (WHO), more than 98 percent of reported cases are caused by the parasite Trypanosoma brucei gambiense, which is found in western and central Africa.
 The other 2 percent of cases are caused by Trypanosoma brucei rhodesiense, which is found in eastern and southern Africa.
-In 2013, 89 percent of all cases reported were in the Democratic Republic of Congo.
+Over 70% of the reported cases in the last ten years were in the Democratic Republic of Congo.

 The parasite causing sleeping sickness is transmitted to humans through infected tsetse flies, which breed in warm and humid areas.
 Inhabiting the vast savanna across sub-Saharan Africa, tsetse flies come into contact with people, cattle, and wild animals, all acting as reservoirs for the Trypanosoma parasites.